slimgroup/JUDI.jl/README.md

 ## Overview

 JUDI is a framework for large-scale seismic modeling and inversion and designed for researchers who want to translate mathematical concepts and algorithms into fast and efficient code that scales to industry-size 3D problems.
 The main focus of the package lies on modeling seismic data as well as full-waveform inversion (FWI) and imaging (LS-RTM).
-Wave equations in Julia Devito are solved using [Devito](https://github.com/opesci/devito), a Python DSL for symbolically setting up PDEs and automatic code generation.
+Wave equations in JUDI are solved using [Devito](https://github.com/opesci/devito), a Python DSL for symbolically setting up PDEs and automatic code generation.

 ## Installation and prerequisites